damoeb/feedless/README.md

 # feedless

-`feedless` is a web app to create RSS+ feeds of most HTMLs and to manage any ATOM/RSS or JSON feed.
-These feed can be manipulated and remixed.
+`feedless` is an experimental feed middleware to create RSS/ATOM/Json feeds of most HTMLs or feeds and manipulate them.
+It's goal is to keep the web open and accessible and to create shareable data streams.

-You may [Self-host](./docs/self-hosting.md) or join [feedless.org](https://feedless.org) to create and share feeds.
+You may [Self-host](./docs/self-hosting.md) or use [feedless.org](https://feedless.org) to create and share feeds.
+For trivial web-to-feed use cases, [rss-proxy](https://github.com/damoeb/rss-proxy) might be sufficient.

 [![Watch the video](docs/screenshot.png)](https://www.youtube.com/watch?v=PolMYwBVmzc)